Making a CICA Claim for Physical or Sexual Abuse

 Share Article:

-If you have experienced physical or sexual abuse and wish to make a claim under the Criminal Injuries Compensation (CIC) Scheme, contact our Abuse Claims Solicitors for free legal advice and a no-obligation discussion.
+If you have experienced physical or sexual abuse and wish to make a claim under the Criminal Injuries Compensation (CIC) Scheme, contact our Abuse Solicitors for free legal advice and a no-obligation discussion.

 Who is Entitled to Compensation?